fehuinc/fehuleather/README.md

   Made to order — no stocks

-  17 ring sizes are actually based on 4 real sizes
-    so in reality, there are 4 quantities for 17 order-able choices this might not be feasible at the moment

   Email Freyja when an order is delivered
     the body of the email is the linesheet